 - Manufacturer warranty.
 New cars come with multi-year manufacturers warranties.
 Older, used cars are unlikely to be covered.
-With leasing, you get a factory fresh model (you can't lease a used car but it's not common), complete with a lease car warranty which generally covers you for the full car lease length.
+With contract hire, you get a factory fresh model (you can't lease a used car but it's not common), complete with a lease car warranty which generally covers you for the full car lease length.

 - Businesses.
 When a business purchases a car, it has to be 20% VAT.
 If they lease a car, they can recover 50% of this VAT.
 It’s treated as an expense so it can be deducted from the company’s overall profit.
 If you're more interested in the business side of things, check our guide, "how does business car leasing work?".

 - No MOT.
 Cars only undergo MOT testing when they’re 3 years old and above.
 If you lease your car for less than 3 years, you don’t need to awkwardly try to read the face of the mechanic who’s scrutinising your precious car.

 - Simple payments.
 Road tax is included in your lease, so that’s one less thing for you to worry about.
 Some leasing deals also offer breakdown cover, maintenance packages, and occasionally even insurance.
 This lets you streamline your motoring payments into one tidy sum.

 - Depreciation.
 Cars are terrible investments.
 They depreciate rapidly, sometimes losing as much as half of their value in only a handful of years.
 If you're leasing - you don't feel the effects!